How long does it take for water to damage floor?

-Within the first 24 hours of a leak or flood, mold, damage to floors, walls, and electricity, and even structural problems can occur.
-That's why it's always best to quickly hire a water cleaning professional near you to consult and repair.
-If you have hardwood floors, you don't want any liquid to stay on that surface for too long, as it can deform the wood.
+Within the first 24 hours of a leak or flood, water damage can cause mold, damage to floors, walls, and electricity, and even structural problems.
+It is always best to quickly hire a water cleaning professional near you to consult and repair.
+Hardwood floors are particularly vulnerable to liquid, as it can deform the wood if left on the surface for too long.
 If this is a major flood on your hardwood floors, it should ideally be resolved within 24 hours.

-If you can't prevent water damage from occurring, take corrective action quickly, as this will guarantee a minimum loss without adversely affecting both you and your portfolio. .
+If you cannot prevent water damage from occurring, take corrective action quickly as this will guarantee a minimum loss without adversely affecting both you and your portfolio.

 Therese Lamkins